olivluca/combi_d/protocol/README.md

 ## Temperature encoding
 The temperature in the setpoint and in the status message is in degrees Kelvin multiplied by 10, it is encoded in two bytes, LSB and MSB.

-To obtain the setpoint from ºC you have to add 273 and multiply by 10, e.g. 25.4ºC &rarr; (25.4-273)*10=2984, which in hex is 0x0BA8 so the two bytes will be 0xA8, 0x0B.
+To obtain the setpoint from ºC you have to add 273 and multiply by 10, e.g. 25.4ºC &rarr; (25.4+273)*10=2984, which in hex is 0x0BA8 so the two bytes will be 0xA8, 0x0B.

 ## Voltage encoding
 In the status frame two bytes, LSB and MSB, encode the supply voltage.
-To obtain the voltage you have to multiply the value by 0.01 and subtract 327.67.
+To obtain the voltage you have to multiply the value by 0.01 and subtract 327.67 (or subtract 32767 and multiply by 0.01).

 If the two bytes are 0x31, 0x85 the voltage will be 0x8531*0.01-327.67 &rarr; 13.3V